toolmantim/bksr/README.md

 The following command will:

 * Ensure you’re on master
-* Ask for whether it's a major, minor or patch release
 * Update the version number in package.json
 * Create and push the git tag
 * Open GitHub releases so you can fill out release notes, and open previous